 Reducing the power further to fly at 50 KIAS causes us to descend and so the power has to be increased again to maintain our height.
 This was because the drag has increased so much that we need more power to be able to fly slower!
 When you have to add power to fly slower while maintaining your height, you have entered Slow Flight.

-The slipstream from the propeller will try to yaw the aeroplane to the left so we have to apply sufficient right rudder to keep the ball in the middle.
+to yaw the aeroplane to the left so we have to apply sufficient

-Look outside, pick a point straight ahead and you should be able to detect any yaw.
+Look outside, pick a point straight ahead and you should be able

-We are very close to the stall, and the ailerons are quite ineffective at these low speeds so the rudder becomes the primary control for roll, we’ll learn why in the next lesson on stalling…
+We are very close to the stall, and the ailerons are quite ineffective at these low speeds so the rudder becomes the primary control for roll, well learn why in the next lesson on stalling

 Recovery from slow flight is simple; apply full power, control the aeroplane by keeping straight with the rudder, and gently lower the nose while avoiding a descent.